lambdaone-io/lambdaone-io.github.io/source/_posts/zio-errors.md

  } yield (forecast)
 ```

-Monads representing error situations shortcut on error - once there is `None`, or `Left`, oper funcions tn the
+Monads representing error situations shortcut on error - once there is `None`, or `Left`, other functions
+in the
 sequence to not get called and the error value gets passed
 directly to `yield`.

 Real applications include
-interactions with the world, which mail fail in their own way, on top of the errors modelled
+interactions with the world, which may fail in their own way, on top of the errors modelled
 by `Option` or `Either` types.
 For example, if we call a remote service to look up the city, the call itself may fail, even
 with valid city name as input.
 Think of a network error, or a database error.
 In pure FP,